ansible/ansible/docsite/latest/rst/examples.rst

     $ ansible webservers -m yum -a "name=acme state=removed"

-Currently Ansible only has modules for managing packages with yum and apt.
-You can install for other packages for now using the command module or (better!) contribute a module for other package managers.
+Ansible has modules for managing packages under many platforms.
+If your package manager does not have a module available for it, you can install for other packages using the command module or (better!) contribute a module for other package managers.
 Stop by the mailing list for info/details.

 Users and Groups